Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 - Feed-in tariff changes — rates may increase; maximising generation now is always better

-Even for high-export households, cleaning every 18 months rather than every year is a reasonable compromise.
+Even for high-export households, cleaning every 18 months rather than every year is a reasonable compromise that still delivers positive ROI.

 Bird droppings are not like dust — they don’t cause uniform shading across a panel.
 A single large dropping on one cell in a string can cause that entire string to underperform dramatically due to the series-circuit design of most systems.